-- An amount of \$250,000 is included to continue the Invasive Management Area (IMA) Program.
-The Park Authority manages this volunteer program, which supports the restoration of hundreds of acres of important natural areas and protects the tree canopy.
-Currently more than 20,000 trained volunteer leaders have contributed 67,000 hours of service since the program's inception in 2005, improving over 1,000 acres of parkland.
-This funding level is consistent with the FY 2020 Adopted Budget Plan funding level and will continue to support the ecological integrity of natural areas and prevent further degradation of their native communities. - An amount of \$182,100 is included to fund the restoration of 12.5 acres of Parks meadows.
-The restorations will establish native plant diversity and provide support to pollinators and native birds by removing non-native invasive plants, remedying prior inappropriate management choices, and improving habitat.
-Funding will support the restoration of the Park Authority's highest-priority project, Poplar Ford Park, in its entirety. - An amount of \$45,515 is included for Phase II of the Pollinator Meadow at the DVS Alban Road maintenance facility, a 5.5-acre site within the lower Accotink Creek watershed.
+- An amount of \$45,500 is included for Phase II of the Pollinator Meadow at the DVS Alban Road maintenance facility, a 5.5-acre site within the lower Accotink Creek watershed.
 This second phase will convert a 16,000 square foot area of highly compacted gravel surface to a pollinator meadow, thereby reducing stormwater run-off, sediment and other pollutants while extending the native habitat for birds and other pollinators.
-Phase 1 of this project received EIP funding in FY 2018. - An amount of \$45,000 is included to fund the purchase and installation of heating, ventilation, and air conditioning (HVAC) controls at Parks facilities that are not staffed.
+Phase 1 of this project received EIP funding in FY 2018. - An amount of \$110,000 is included to fund the purchase and installation of heating, ventilation and air conditioning (HVAC) controls at Parks facilities that are not staffed.
 These controls will prevent heaters and ventilation fans from working at the same time, will establish set points for heating and cooling and will prevent the public and unauthorized employees from adjusting the settings.
-In FY 2019, a pilot installation of HVAC controls at Poplar Tree Park resulted in electricity use dropping by approximately 25 percent in the five-month period following installation.

-- An amount of \$156,000 is included for a permeable basketball court at the Baileys Community Center.
+In FY 2019, a pilot installation of HVAC controls at Poplar Tree Park resulted in electricity use dropping by approximately 25 percent in the five-month period following installation. - An amount of \$156,000 is included for a permeable basketball court at the Baileys Community Center.
 This outdoor basketball court is regularly used by Head Start students and community members.
 Replacing the existing worn and cracked court surface with a permeable asphalt surface will support stormwater planning goals, while also establishing an educational resource about watersheds and stormwater planning.
 The proposed funding supports all costs related to the court replacement, including the installation of the permeable surface and equipment for a full basketball court. - An amount of \$130,000 is included for Phase I of a natural landscaping initiative at the Government Center.
 This project is envisioned as a multi-phase, multi-year demonstration project that reimagines the Government Center grounds while creating inviting, comfortable and aesthetically pleasing outdoor spaces with ample shade and a unifying plant palette.
-Phase I involves converting 5,600 square feet of mowed lawn to perennial beds, planting up to 40 canopy trees, and adding interpretative signage. - An amount of \$96,000 is included for an Energy Masters Program at low-income housing facilities in Fairfax County.
+Phase I involves converting 5,600 square feet of mowed lawn to perennial beds, planting up to 40 canopy trees, and adding interpretative signage. - An amount of \$91,385 is included for an Energy Masters Program at low-income housing facilities in Fairfax County.
 Energy Masters trains volunteers to perform simple energy efficiency upgrades in apartments and coordinates with volunteers to make these upgrades in low-income housing.
 In addition to making housing units more energy and water efficient, volunteers provide energy efficiency training for residents to help them continue saving energy and water in the future.
-The program also provides energy education to students with presentations and age-appropriate content. - An amount of \$12,000 is included for a Composting Pilot Program at Fairfax County government offices.
-This program will be managed by an employee volunteer group and each department participating in the pilot will receive a compost bin to place in its office kitchenette.
-On a weekly basis, a private composting company will remove the bins for offsite composting and provide clean bins.
+The program also provides energy education to students with presentations and age-appropriate content. - An amount of \$86,000 is included for 1.25 acres of wetland restoration at Green Springs Garden, specifically the restoration of a magnolia bog.
+This type of bog is a rare geologic feature known to occur only in Virginia, Maryland, and the District.
+The magnolia bog at Green Springs Garden is one of only 11 known occurrences in Virginia, making its restoration and preservation of particular significance.
+This bog is located adjacent to a pedestrian trail, offering unique interpretative and educational opportunities for visitors.
+Restoration activities will include the design and installation of rock structure to stabilize soil and protect the bog's hydrologic integrity, as well as the removal of non-native invasive plants and the installation of native plants.